Looking Back At 2012

 Bangkok has become the most photographed location on Instagram.

-Not Thailand-related but interesting nonetheless, have you ever wondered what life after sex work would be like?
+Not Thailand-related but interesting nonetheless, have you ever wondered what life after sex work

 From the Bangkok Post, it is females who are shaping the shifting adult fun market.